D4wnstar/aetherwisp/Nuclear physics/Structure/Nuclear shell model.md

 $$E_{N}=\hbar\omega_{0}\left(N+\frac{3}{2}\right)$$
 where $N=0,1,2,\ldots$ is the energy-level [[quantum number]].
 Introducing the number of nodes $n=1,2,3\ldots$ (which counts the number of states with the given value of $l$) and the orbital quantum number $l=0,1,2\ldots$ (which satisfies $l\leq N$), the energy levels can be written as
 $$N=2(n-1)+l$$
 The energy-level [[degenerazione|degeneracy]] is $2l+1$, or $2(2l+1)$ when considering [[spin]] 1/2 nucleons.
-This is important: a shell is a collection of degenerate states, so the degeneracy basically tells us how many nucleons fit inside the shell of energy level $N$.
+This is important: a shell is a collection of degenerate states, so the degeneracy basically tells us how many nucleons fit inside the shell of energy level $N$ (it's not one-to-one, there are more states than nucleons; the number of nucleons per shell is called the **capacity**).
 Even more importantly, since magic numbers are associated with filled shells, it's the degeneracy that works as the predictor for magic numbers, the discovery of which is ultimately one of the main goals of the shell model.

 This simple model is quite reminiscent of the [[Hydrogen atom|hydrogenic atom]], so it's common to employ [[spectroscopic notation]] here too, namely the usage of the letters $s$, $p$, $d$, $f$, etc. for the orbital quantum number.
 For instance, the first three energy levels/shells are:
 - Shell $N=0$ has $n=1$ and $l=0$, hence corresponds to the $1s$ state.
 It has a degeneracy of 2, meaning it can contain up to two nucleons.